berenslab/uneye/README.md

 	git clone https://github.com/berenslab/uneye
 	alias pip=pip3
+**3)** Now the last step: go into the new uneye folder in your GitHub folder and install the package.
+In this example on a Mac, the GitHub folder is located in the Documents folder of the user.
+Find out the absolute path of that folder and type the following:

+	cd /Users/yourusername/Documents/GitHub/uneye

-**3)** Now the last step: install the package.
-Use one of the following commands, depending on your platform:
+Then, use one of the following commands for installation, depending on your platform:

 For Mac: